jon-be180/nik-salon/README.md

 # pre-live TODO

-jotform for booking form? waiting for marelin to confirm better page titles use seominion for opengraph checking of each apges author, business markup etc meta description is 6 characters too long than 150 nofollow the waze link lots of bad alt tags (open seo stats) strip audio from the intro video for the website mobile responseive for the heading doesnt look good at all no canonical or base or robots or hrefland fields in the header
+i deleted the mp4 intro video for zip size space on cloudflare jotform for booking form? waiting for marelin to confirm better page titles use seominion for opengraph checking of each apges author, business markup etc meta description is 6 characters too long than 150 nofollow the waze link lots of bad alt tags (open seo stats) - fixed logo, where else? strip audio from the intro video for the website mobile responseive for the heading doesnt look good at all no canonical or base or robots or hrefland fields in the header